scidsg/project-info/hush-line/whitepaper-draft.md

 ## 10. Documentation

-The Hush Line Field Manual offers comprehensive guidance for users, encompassing installation, usage, and best practices.
-The manual is designed to be accessible for users with varying levels of technical expertise, ensuring a wide range of individuals and organizations can leverage Hush Line effectively [^97]. .
+Hush Line's comprehensive documentation aims to guide users through every aspect of setting up and using the platform [^97].
+The [Hush Line Field Manual](https://scidsg.github.io/hushline-docs/book/intro.html) provides detailed instructions and best practices, ensuring that users from various backgrounds can effectively utilize Hush Line.
+Key elements of the documentation include:

-- **Installation Options:** Detailed instructions for setting up Hush Line on personal servers, Raspberry Pi devices, and virtual private servers (VPS) are provided.
+- **Installation Guides:** Detailed instructions for different installation options, including setups on personal servers, Raspberry Pi, and Virtual Private Servers (VPS).
-- **Usage Guidelines:** Clear steps for sending and receiving messages securely, ensuring confidentiality and trustworthiness in communications.
+- **User Guides:** Step-by-step guides on sending and receiving messages through Hush Line, emphasizing user privacy and security.
-- **Handling Files:** Procedures for secure file management, addressing concerns about data privacy and integrity.
-- **Versatility for Various Users:** Tailored advice for different user groups, including journalists, educators, and employers, to utilize Hush Line in their specific contexts.

-For a detailed walkthrough and additional resources, refer to the [Hush Line Field Manual](https://scidsg.github.io/hushline-docs/book/intro.html).
+- **Feature Overview:** An in-depth look at Hush Line's features, highlighting its versatility for different user groups such as journalists, educators, and workplace administrators.
+- **Security and Privacy Practices:** Best practices and recommendations for maintaining security and privacy while using Hush Line, including tips on managing encryption keys and secure file handling.
+- **Troubleshooting and FAQs:** A resource for resolving common issues and answering frequently asked questions, helping users navigate any challenges they may encounter.

+This documentation serves as a valuable resource for new and existing users, ensuring that Hush Line remains accessible and user-friendly for diverse applications.

 ## 11. Support Model
 While Hush Line is free and open-source software, we recognize the need for financial support for our contributors and professional support for the product.
 We've set up multiple channels for support, including: